dbrattli/aioreactive/README.md

 They effectively transform us from an async push model to an async pull model, and lets us use the awesome new language features such as `async for` and `async-with`.
-We do this without any queueing as push by the `AsyncObservable` will await the pull by the `AsyncIterator.
+We do this without any queueing, as a push by the `AsyncObservable` will await the pull by the `AsyncIterator.
 This effectively applies so-called "back-pressure" up the subscription as the producer will await the iterator to pick up the item send.